Utkar5hM/mariadb-ebpf-exporter/README.md

 #### The first argument is the build type.
 The following build types are supported:

-- `docker-run`: will build the project using docker and run the generated binary.
+- `docker-run`: will build the project using docker and start a container which runs the exporter.

+- `docker-attach-run` will build the project using docker for a currently running mariadb docker container by default with name `some-mariadb` and starts the exporter container that attaches to the process namespace of the database container, collecting and exporting query latency statistics.

 - `local-build`: will build the project locally and generate the binary.

 - `docker-build` will build the project using docker and copy the generated binary to the ./output directory.

 - `docker-attach-build` will build a docker image by default for the latest mariadb docker image and copy the generated binary to the ./output directory. db image can be specified using the `-di` flag.

-- `docker-attach-run` will build the project using docker by default for the running mariadb docker container with name `some-mariadb` and run the generated binary.
+The docker run command specified for docker-attach-run in `build.sh` can be used to start a container according to your needs.

 #### Additional optional arguments can be passed to the build script.
 The following arguments are supported:

+- The `-d` flag specifies the database server mariadb or mysql.
+Use it if you want to build for a different version of mysql.
+By default, it is set to mariadb.
+Make sure It is specified if you're using `mysql` as both of them have a different function for executing queries leading to different ebpf kernel space programs.

 - The `-f` flag is an optional argument.
 Use it if your mysqld is located in a different path and not symlinked.
 By default, mariadbd is usually symlinked to /usr/bin/mysqld, so the argument is not required in that case better to have a check.
 This also makes sure that the correct symbol name is found and used while building for your version of mariadb/mysql.

-- The `-d` flag specifies the database server mariadb or mysql.
-Use it if you want to build for a different version of mysql.
-By default, it is set to mariadb.

 - The `-a` flag is an optional argument.
 It is for specifying mysqld/mariadbd path where the ebpf probes will be attached.
 By default, it is set to /usr/bin/mysqld.
 It is not required to be set for docker-attach-run and docker-attach-build as it will be automatically set to the running container's process pid exe path `/proc/1/exe`. ( Note: This docker-attach-run will start a container by having pid namespace of the the db container and will attach the probes to the process with pid 1 in that namespace.
 So, make sure that the db container is running before running this command. )